rust-lang/book/src/ch17-04-more-ways-of-combining-futures.md

 ### Yielding

 Let’s simulate a long-running operation.
-Listing 17-21 introduces a `slow` function which uses `std::thread::sleep` to block the current thread for some number of milliseconds.
+Listing 17-21 introduces a `slow` function.
+It uses `std::thread::sleep` instead of `trpl::sleep` so that calling `slow` will block the current thread for some number of milliseconds.
 We can use `slow` to stand in for real-world operations which are both long-running and blocking.

 <Listing number="17-21" caption="Using `thread::sleep` to simulate slow operations" file-name="src/main.rs">